Relay (film): Plot

 When Sarah fails to make her own nightly check-in, Ash calls her in the guise of the relay service, admitting that dealings with clients have gone wrong before.
 He forwards the payoff across the country, ensuring the tracker's battery dies.
 Days before the merger, Ash is forced to arrange a dead drop for documents Sarah neglected to send, narrowly evading Dawson's team.
-After a final call from Hoffman, Ash reveals in AA that he turned to drinking in the wake of 9/11 and after uncovering corporate wrongdoing himself and struggles with the guilt of being paid for his silence.
+After a final call from Hoffman, Ash reveals in AA that he turned to drinking in the wake of 9/11 and after uncovering corporate wrongdoing himself, and struggles with the guilt of being paid for his silence.

-Sarah fails to appear for the document handoff, and Ash realizes the team have duped her into believing they identified him as James Keaton through facial recognition; to protect him, she arranges the handoff herself at a symphony performance.
-Racing to the concert hall, he pulls the fire alarm and rescues her from Dawson and his team.
+Sarah fails to appear for the document handoff, and Ash concludes the team have duped her into believing they identified him as "James Keaton" through facial recognition.
+Claiming to protect him, she arranges the handoff herself at a symphony performance.
+Racing to the concert hall, Ash pulls the fire alarm to rescue her from Dawson and his team.
 Ash tells her his name and sees her onto a train, but Dawson soon calls with a captive Sarah, demanding the documents.
 After nearly succumbing to a drink at a bar and calling Wash, Ash surrenders and is placed in the surveillance van with Sarah.

 Dawson holds Sarah at gunpoint, forcing Ash to direct them to the warehouse.
-Ash throws Lee from the moving vehicle and fights off Dawson until Sarah subdues him, revealing herself as a member of the team; sent by Optimo to recover Hoffman's documents, their true target was Ash.
+Ash throws Lee from the moving vehicle and fights off Dawson, but Sarah helps subdue Ash, revealing herself as a member of the team sent by Optimo to recover Hoffman's documents from Ash, the real target of the operation.
 At the warehouse, Ash distracts the team with a failsafe before fleeing with a gun.
 Struck by a car, he escapes the others but is confronted by Sarah.
-Wash arrives with the police, having been summoned by Ash, and Sarah, Dawson, and Ryan are arrested, while Rosetti escapes.
+Wash arrives with the police, and Ash, Sarah, Dawson, and Ryan are arrested, while Rosetti escapes.
 Ash offers to turn over the documents to Wash, the only person he trusts.
 Sometime later, Ash mails most of the $500,000 to the Tri-State Relay Service before boarding a train as news breaks of Optimo's crimes.